spencercheng/lover/public/notes.md

 ## Git

-I've learned about how to use version control through Git.
-It's really cool.
+I have learned how to use Git's version control using commits, pushing, and pulling.

-Imporant commands:
+Imporant commands I was able to practice using:
-- `li` list files in directory
+- `li`
-- `mkdir` make directory
+- `mkdir`
-- `pwd` present working directory
+- `pwd`
-- `cd` change directory
+- `cd`
 - `git add`
 - `git commit`
 - `git push`